Kasia307584/wealth_health-hr-app--frontend/README.md

 - Compare performance metrics between different versions of the application (React and jQuery solutions) by using the `Lighthouse` test
 - Use libraries like React Bootstrap or TanStack Table for efficient UI
 - Document code using JSDoc methodology (for `React Select Component`)

+### Performance Report

+Lighthouse tests were conducted to measure the application's performance, accessibility, and best practices compliance.
+Two separate tests were run:

+- **Old version (jQuery):** [Lighthouse Report](./reports/lighthouse-report-jquery.pdf) – Performance analysis of the initial implementation using jQuery.
+- **New version (React):** [Lighthouse Report](./reports/lighthouse-report-react.pdf) – Performance analysis after refactoring the application with React.

+These tests allow for a direct comparison of improvements made during the transition.

 ### Continued development